tuist/tuist/docs/Sources/tuist/tuist.docc/Articles/Tuist/Users/sharing-code-across-manifests.md

 ### Definition

-Project description helpers are Swift files that get compiled into a framework, `ProjectDescriptionHelpers`, that manifest files can import.
+Project description helpers are Swift files that get compiled into a module, `ProjectDescriptionHelpers`, that manifest files can import.
+The module is compiled by gathering all the files in the `Tuist/ProjectDescriptionHelpers` directory.

-> Structure:
-Tuist is not opinionated about the files structure and the content in them, so it's up to you to give them a structure that makes sense for your project.

 You can import them into your manifest file by adding an import statement at the top of the file: